Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle Nudging: METHODOLOGY

 \subsection{BC for Path-Tracking}

-BC can be formulated through Supervised Learning as eq.(5a), where the difference between the learned policy $\pi$ and expert demonstrations generated by the expert policy $\pi^*$ are minimized through loss function $\mathcal{L}$ with respect to some metric, and $\hat{\pi}^*$ is the approximated policy.
+BC can be formulated through Supervised Learning as eq.
+(5a), where the difference between the learned policy $\pi$ and expert demonstrations generated by the expert policy $\pi^*$ are minimized through loss function $\mathcal{L}$ with respect to some metric, and $\hat{\pi}^*$ is the approximated policy.

 Here, agent policy is $\pi(\textbf{s}) = \textbf{o}$, denotes the lateral offsets corresponding to $T^c_w \textbf{t}_h$.
 Consider system dynamics and other factors, reference waypoints cannot be tracked perfectly even for the expert.
-However, the deviation is miscellaneous that can be ignored to simplify the calculation.
-L1 norm can be used as the metric to express the deviations, and the norm value in every time step can be added up as the loss function, shown as eq.(5b).
+However, the deviation is miscellaneous that can be ignored for simplification.
+L1 norm can be used as the metric to express the deviations, and the norm value in every time step can be added up as the loss function, shown as eq.
+(5b).

-By solving this optimization problem, the policy output is trained from penalizing random sampling and large deviations to converging to the expert performance with waypoint trajectory.
+By solving this optimization problem, the policy output is trained from penalizing random sampling and large deviations to converging to the expert performance with waypoints.
 This can be used for bootstrapping RL methods with rapid convergence and enhanced performance.